emdupre/ohbm2021-survey-feedback/content/index.md

 fig = ax.figure
 fig.show()
 ```

-We can see that 'Experience accessing pre-recorded content in the Screening Room' had the highest proportion of responses indicating an excellent experience,
-while 'Virtual meeting website navigation' and 'Quality of your experience virtually interacting with speakers and other attendees' had the highest number of respondents with a poor experience.

 Alternatively, we can visualize this data with clustered bar charts,
 showing the counts for each response to each question separately.